klamping/vrt-email-course/manuscript/day-3.md

 ## Initializing the Browser...Again

-In order to get our `webdrivercss` command into the browser instance we created yesterday, we simply need to pass that instance into `webdrivercss.init()` like:
+In order to get our `webdrivercss` command into the browser instance we created in our last lesson, we need to pass that instance into `webdrivercss.init()` like:

 ```js
 webdrivercss.init(browser);